mdn/curriculum/curriculum/2-core/3-scripting/6-1-variables.md

 Learning outcomes:

-- Understand what variables are, and why they are so important in programming generally, not just JavaScript.
+- Understand what variables are and why they are so important in programming generally, not just JavaScript.

-- Declaring variables with let and initializing them with values.
+- Declaring variables with `let` and initializing them with values.

 - Reassigning variables with new values.

-- Creating constants with const.
+- Creating constants with `const`.

   - The difference between variables and constants, and when you would use each one.